 Associated Diseases and Conditions

-The following diseases or conditions are associated with Peyronie's disease: Dupuytren's disease (30–40%), Ledderhose's disease (plantar form of Dupuytren's disease), liver cirrhosis, rheumatic diseases, tympanosclerosis, penile or urethral trauma, urethral instrumentation, urethritis, diabetes mellitus, Paget's disease, treatment with β-blocker (weak evidence).
+The following diseases or conditions are associated with Peyronie disease: Dupuytren disease (30–40%), Ledderhose's disease (plantar form of Dupuytren disease), liver cirrhosis, rheumatic diseases, tympanosclerosis, penile or urethral trauma, urethral instrumentation, urethritis, diabetes mellitus, Paget disease, treatment with β-blocker (weak evidence).

 Penile plaques destroy the elasticity of the tunica albuginea and thus lead to erectile dysfunction due to venous insufficiency.
 A pronounced penile deviation is a mechanical handicap for vaginal penetration and causes psychological frustration.
 Circular plaques can cause instability of the penis.

-The deposition of fibrin is typical in penile plaques due to Peyronie's disease.
+The deposition of fibrin is typical in penile plaques due to Peyronie disease.
 Fibrin is normally absent in scar tissue of the tunica albuginea.
 Furthermore, the plaques consist of dense connective tissue with collagens, the elastin is fragmented and diminished.
 The expression of TGF-β is increased.
 Neighboring vessels show infiltrates with lymphocytes.
-In 30%, dystrophic calcification of the plaques is found.
+In 30%, dystrophic calcifications of the plaques are found.